Why study Sport Psychology with Foundation Year at Liverpool John Moores University?

 About your course

-The professionally-accredited BSc (Hons) Sport Psychology at Liverpool John Moores University is taught in the award-winning Tom Reilly Building.
-The course offers exciting placement opportunities that are all, uniquely for the sector, both external and pre-sourced across a range of settings from schools, councils, local charities and sports clubs.
+BSc (Hons) Sport Psychology with Foundation Year at Liverpool John Moores University is professionally accredited by the British Psychological Society.
+The course offers exciting placement opportunities that are all, uniquely for the sector, both external and pre-sourced across a range of settings including schools, councils, local charities and sports clubs.

 The Foundation Year is ideal if you have the ability to study for a degree but don't have the qualifications to enter directly onto the honours degree programme.
 Once you pass the Foundation Year you will progress directly onto the first year of the honours degree.
 If you are a full-time UK student, you will qualify for student financial support for the full duration of your course (subject to eligibility criteria).